Critical Nematic Correlations Throughout the Doping Range in BSCCO

 Charge order, long seen on the surface of BSCCO \cite{HoffmanScience2002vortex,HowaldPNAS2003,KohsakaScience2007}, BSCO \cite{WiseNatPhys2008}, and Na-CCOC \cite{HanaguriNature2004,KohsakaScience2007}, has recently been demonstrated in the bulk of many superconducting cuprates by NMR and scattering techniques \cite{WuNature2011,ChangNatPhys2012,GhiringhelliScience2012,CominScience2014,daSilvaNetoScience2015,croft_charge_2014,tabis_charge_2014,da_silva_neto_charge_2015,peng_direct_2016,chang_direct_2012,kang_evolution_2019,ghiringhelli_long-range_2012,WuNature2011,li_multiorbital_2020,abbamonte_spatially_2005,comin_symmetry_2015,da_silva_neto_ubiquitous_2014}.
 Its apparent universality prioritizes its microscopic understanding and the question of its relationship to superconductivity.
 However, severe material disorder presents both a challenge and an opportunity \cite{PhillabaumNatComm2012}.
 The challenge is that material disorder disrupts long-range order and limits macroscopic experimental probes to reporting spatially averaged properties.
 In particular, while numerous theories rest upon the 1D (stripe) or 2D (checker) nature of the charger order (CO), bulk probes may collect signal from multiple domains, obscuring the underlying dimensionality within a single domain.

-merely a surface effect, but is reflective of the bulk of the sample.
+The opportunity is for local probes to employ disorder as a knob that spatially varies parameters such as doping and strain within a single sample, to test and quantify the relationship of CO to SC.
+However, this strategy rests on the premise that what is seen on the surface is not merely a surface effect, but is reflective of the bulk of the sample.
 In \BSCO\, while CO has been observed in the bulk (via, {\em e.g.}, resonant X-ray scattering \cite{CominScience2014}) with the same average wavevector as on the surface, it has not yet been demonstrated that they are locally the same phenomenon.
 Here, we combine a local probe, scanning tunneling microscopy (STM), with a theoretical framework known as cluster analysis \cite{PhillabaumNatComm2012}, appropriate near a critical point, in order to test whether the surface CO is connected to the bulk CO.
-We find that the charge modulations in \BSCO\ have significant stripe character, and that these same modulations pervade the bulk of the sample throughout the doping range of superconductivity.
+We find that the charge modulations in \BSCO\ have significant stripe character.
+By computing new critical exponents at free surfaces including that of the pair connectivity correlation function, we moreover show that these charge modulations pervade the bulk of the sample, and that their spatial correlations are critical throughout the doping range of superconductivity.